Classical Literature World Literature

 CLASSICAL STUDIES (CLA)

-The concentration consists of a minor in Latin (18 hours) plus another 18 hours to be taken from three of the following pairs of courses: (a) ART 106 and 362; (b) CLA 101 and 102; (c) HIS 301 and 302; and (d) PHI 311 and 360 (when the topic is a classical philosopher).
-One additional course must be taken from ANT 354, CLA 153S-253S (if three credits or more), GRK 111 or 112, or another course from (a)-(d) above.
-The concentration includes a total of 39 hours, 21 in upper-division courses.
-A portfolio of three sample papers from three different disciplines from courses taken for the concentration must be submitted at the completion of the program.
+The major consists of a minor in Latin (18 hours) plus another 18 hours to be taken from three of the following pairs of courses: (a) ART 106 and 362; (b) CLA 101 and 102; (c) HIS 301 and 302; and (d) PHI 311 and 360 (when the topic is a classical philosopher).
+One additional course must be taken from ANT 354, CLA 153S-253S (if three credits or more), CLA 198, GRK 111 or 112, or another course from (a)-(d) above.
+The major includes a total of 39 hours, 21 in upper-division courses.
+A portfolio of three sample papers from three different disciplines from courses taken for the major must be submitted at the completion of the program.

 Classical literature courses have no language prerequisites.
-These courses are recommended as electives or to fulfill the requirements of the Classical Studies concentration.
-CLA 101 and 102 may also be taken for general education credit (Humanities and Fine Arts, Group 3.)
+These courses are recommended as electives or to fulfill the requirements of the Classical Studies major.
+CLA 101 or 102 may be used to fulfill the Western Heritage Literacy Block of General Education.

 Course Descriptions